 How it works:

 - Tell us who you are and what’s your brand story.
 Let us get to know each other and see if you’re made for China.

-- Get to know more details on the Chinese market, how similar brands like yours are doing and get a tailor-made strategy matching with your needs, FOR FREE.
+- Get to know more details on the Chinese market, and how similar brands like yours are doing and get a tailor-made strategy matching your needs, FOR FREE.

 - If we determined that we can be a good fit and that we can actually help you to successfully grow your business in China, we’ll make you an offer to put your brand on a launchpad and get all you need for measurable success.